python/devguide/core-developers/committing.rst

 Python repositories, so you need to be careful with your workflow:

-* **You should not push new branches to the main repository.**  You can still use them in the fork that you use for the development of patches.
+* **You should not push new branches to the main repository.**  You can still use them in the fork that you use for your own development.
   You can also push these branches to a separate public repository for maintenance work before it is integrated into the main repository.